-10.1 Unless the rules of a competition specify otherwise, a player who wins his game, or wins by forfeit, scores one point (1), a player who loses his game, or forfeits, scores no points (0), and a player who draws his game scores a half point $(\frac{1}{2})$.
+- Unless the regulations of an event specify otherwise, a player who wins his game, or wins by forfeit, scores one point (1), a player who loses his game, or forfeits, scores no points (0), and a player who draws his game scores a half point (1⁄2). - 10.2 The total score of any game can never exceed the maximum score normally given for that game.
+Scores given to an individual player must be those normally associated with the game, for example a score of /4 /4 is not allowed.